Deep Learning in EEG: Advance of the Last Ten-Year Critical Period: Applications

 A brain-computer interface (BCI) can be defined as a system that decodes brain activity and translate user's intentions into messages or commands for the purposes of communication or the control of external devices, and more.
 In this topic, deep learning was mainly applied to establish motor imagery (MI)- and P300-based BCIs (see Fig. \ref{fig_bci_branches}).

-Transfer learning is introduced into deep learning model to provide a solution for the lack of EEG data.
-Therefore, the data from a whole session or a subject could be used for training, rather than dividing into training set and testing set.
-Lu et al. implemented the session-to-session transfer and subject-to-subject transfer and found that it is feasible to use a model trained on a session to classify the data of another session, while subject-to-subject transfer is inefficient \cite{Lu2017}.
+Transfer learning is utilized to mitigate the cost of re-training or solve the problem of data lack in the target domain.
+A deep learning model trained on the data collected from a session or a subject can be transferred to classify/recognise the data of another session or another subject with a fine-tuning.
+In some cases, the fine-tuning is omitted.
+In general, the fine-tuning positively contributes to the performance.
+The extent of fine-tuning was investigated in a recent study\cite{zhang2021adaptive}.
+It shows that the best performance of motor imagery classification was achieved when all layers were tuned except the first hidden layer under the condition of a low learning rate.
+Another study comparing cross-session transferring and cross-subject transferring demonstrated that the cross-session transferring was feasible and the cross-subject transferring was inefficient \cite{Lu2017}.
 With the combination of transfer learning and CNN, Hang et al. proposed a deep domain adaption network \cite{Hang2019}.
 They used maximum mean discrepancy to minimize the distribution discrepancy between target and source subjects and used the center-based discriminative feature learning method to make deep features closer to corresponding class centers.
 The evaluation on BCI Competition datasets (i.e., Dataset IVa of Competition III and Dataset IIa of Competition IV) demonstrated a good classification performance.
-In the study of the subject-to-subject transfer \cite{Zhao2019}, network weights were transferred.
+In the study of cross-subject transferring \cite{Zhao2019}, network weights were transferred.
 Dose et al. used a pool of data to obtain a universal model of CNN \cite{Dose2018}.
-This model was then adapted based on a small amount of data from a particular subject before applying to this subject.
-Their results showed that an average improvement of 6$\sim$9\% in terms of classification accuracy was achieved for motor imagery classification.
+This model was then adapted based on a small amount of data from a subject before applying to this subject.
+Their results showed that an average improvement of 6$\sim$9\% was achieved for motor imagery classification in terms of classification accuracy.